Santiago de Surco: Spanish period

-One of the biggest attractions of Surco is the old Church San Juan Grande, which is currently under reconstruction.
+One of the biggest attractions of Surco is the old church of San Juan Grande, which is currently under reconstruction.
 In earlier years this church remained unwatched and with no care from the municipality of Surco and was inhabited by locals in poverty.

 It is said that this old church was communicated to the Santiago Apostol Cathedral a few miles from there in old Surco by a sort of underground passages built by the Jesuits to be used in case of war or danger.
-What is a fact is the old skulls and little babies bones found by curious people who walked in the catacums.
+What is a fact is the old skulls and little babies bones found by curious people who walked in the catacombs.

 This church was built by the Jesuit order in 1752, using adobe, canes, stones and wood only.

-The Jesuit order was expelled in 1767 from all the Spanish territories due to disagreements with the Spanish monarch Carlos III and then after their properties were confiscated.
+The order was expelled in 1767 from all the Spanish territories due to disagreements with the Spanish monarch Carlos III and then after their properties were confiscated.
 Thus this place was abandoned.
-Thereafter, this land was sold in an auction.
-As a matter of fact, this land was divided into two pieces; A large(grande) parcel and a small one.
+Thereafter, the land was divided into two pieces, a large (grande) parcel and a smaller one, and sold at auction.
 The church then took its name from the large parcel, which was "grande" in Spanish.

+Republican period

 This house-property was used as a shelter for Cáceres' troops in times of war.
 While sheltering at one point, Caceres didn't know from where the Chilean troops, who had just arrived a few hours earlier in Conchan, could attack the city.
 So he used the help of a young boy.
 There was an immense 300-year-old pine tree in the patio that divided the church from the house-property, and even though it fell in January 2001, it remains unbroken in the collective memory of Surco as a silent witness to what happened.
 Julio César Escobar, the young boy, became a hero at the age of 13 during the San Juan and Miraflores battle by giving his life for the sake of the country.
 Julio climbed up to the top of the pine tree, to be a lookout and warn Caceres about the Chilean troops' approach.
 When Julio saw the Chileans, he was too high to climb down to warn about the Chilean troops' arrival.
 The Peruvian troops fled from the shooting that had begun and Julio was not able to escape.
 Unfortunately, the patriots were defeated, and the kid hero was shot dead near the immense tree.
 The church was then sacked and burned by the Chilean troops, who later converted it into a stable.